yogeshvk1209/eks-terraform/README.md

-Repo for deploying and managing EKV via terraform
+Repo for deploying and managing EKS via terraform using Modules